jayjayjay-jj/Android-Legoji/README.md

-# Android-Qualif
+# legoJI
-Creating a simple Android app for teaching qualification
+A simple Android app using Java